 When you’ve chosen a strategy, it’s time to break things down even further, into tactics and tasks, which are different.
 Your strategy is your approach to achieving your goal (e.g., deepen wallet share with existing clients).
 Your tactics are the methods you’ll use to support your strategy.
 And last, but certainly not least, your tasks are the actionable elements of your tactics—things you can start working on or assigning to put the whole process in motion.

-As you look at each tactic, you need to determine how to break it down into bite-size tasks
+As you look at each tactic, you need to determine how to break it down into bite-size tasks that can be assigned to a single individual.
+Most important, you have to ensure that the individual you assign the task to has the ability to complete it.

 Using the above example, in order to execute on the strategy of deepening wallet share with existing clients, you may define several tactics, such as identifying small business owners or determining clients with employee stock options.
 The tactic of determining clients with employee stock options and effectively exercising those options can be broken further into several concrete tasks.
 For example, identify clients who work for publicly traded companies that receive stock options; identify a software system and training for analyzing optimal employee stock option exercise strategies; embedding an agenda item in upcoming meetings to review employee stock options etc.